7 Creative Marketing Ideas (and Examples) For Your 2022 Strategy

 And then there’s KFC.

-The brand is known for playful campaigns and a tongue-in-cheek tone.
+The brand makes creative marketing ideas, playful campaigns and a tongue-in-cheek tone its signature.
 They aren’t afraid to poke fun and make light.

 Their announcement of a new KFConsole follows that same pattern.